 The design effort will require increased use of critical thinking (i.e., engineering judgment) in the analysis and cost estimates.
 The PDT must analyze minimum design requirements to assure functionality, life safety, and develop accurate cost and schedule information.
 Each project will use a "risk register" previously developed to assess the likelihood of each project feature impacting cost, schedule and/or function/safety.
 The PDT should use the risk register to identify the level of detail and focus areas necessary to further design the agency recommended plan and for the agency to make a recommendation to Congress.

 The goal is to minimize data collection and analysis for low impact features during the Feasibility design.
 High impact features should be carefully scoped such that data collection and analysis is commensurate with risk and adds value to the decision making process, accuracy to the cost and schedule, or reduces risk.
 The PDT shall work closely to identify areas where design details would be beneficial to reduce uncertainty.
-For items with significant cost and schedule risk, mitigation strategies should be identified and/or discussed in the project’s Risk Management Plan.

 Additional modeling and design should improve the definition of alternative impacts to the environment, mitigation plans, economic damages and benefits.
 If the additional design results in significant changes that would affect the selection of the agency’s recommended plan, then the team should re-evaluate the alternative selection process.
 The agency may determine that there are multiple best plans for recommendation based on different objectives.